GENERAL SUPPORT

 • Registration fee N$2000-00

-First year students need to register in person to confirm the authenticity of all registration documents.
+First-year students must register in person to verify the authenticity of all registration documents.
 Senior students can register online.
-Guidelines for online registration is uploaded on the eLearning Platform.
+The guidelines for online registration have been uploaded to the eLearning Platform.
 All students are expected to register online for the second semester.

-All students are expected to pay the minimum registration fee at registration.
+All students are expected to pay the minimum registration fee at the time of registration.

 Applicants can apply at NSFAF by visiting their website https://www.nsfaf.na

-Email or submit your proof of payment to Finance immediately for allocation to your student account.
+Email or submit your proof of payment to Finance immediately to have it allocated to your student account.
 Please note that processing your deposit and unblocking your account may take up to three working days.
 We encourage students to plan accordingly.

-Option 1: Cash payment can be made through the cashier at Jetu Jama Head-Office (only).
-Cashier operating hours are Monday to Thursday 8h00-15h30; Friday 8h00-11h30
+Option 1: Cash payments can be made only at the cashier at the Jetu Jama Head Office.
+The cashier’s operating hours are Monday to Thursday, 8h00-15h30; Friday, 8h00-11h30.

-Option 2: Electronic or direct deposit should be made on the following NAMCOL account:
+Option 2: Electronic or direct deposit should be made to the following NAMCOL account:

 NAMCOL’S BANK ACCOUNT DETAILS:

-Indicate “Student number” as reference on your deposit slip.
+Indicate “Student number” as a reference on your deposit slip.

 Assignments are uploaded on the eLearning platform under each course.

-A student must score an average of 50% and above in the assignments.
+A student must score 50% or higher on the assignments.

-No, a course/module that is listed as a pre-requisite for another course/module should first be successfully completed.
+No, a course/module listed as a prerequisite for another course/module must be completed successfully before the latter.

-No, you can only register the course/module in the given semester or wait for the next academic year if it has to be repeated.
+No, you can only register for the course/module in the current semester, or wait until the next academic year if it has to be repeated.

-All workshop timetables are uploaded on the eLearning platform, under “Critical Information”, social media and NAMCOL regional offices.
+All workshop timetables are uploaded to the eLearning platform under “Critical Information,” on social media, and at NAMCOL regional offices.

-TP students can add course/module online through online registration.
+TP students can add courses/modules online through online registration.
 Alternatively, an amendment form can be completed and submitted to the DEC.

-All TP assignments are uploaded/submitted on Moodle (eLearning platform) .
+All TP assignments are uploaded to Moodle (eLearning platform).

-Students can put their studies on hold and resume their studies later.
-However, it is important to inform the Student Support Services and complete the necessary documentation to ensure a smooth transition when you return.
+Students can put their studies on hold and resume them later.
+However, it is important to inform the Admission and Student Support Division.

-No, but we encourage all students to have internet access to ensure that all students have access for assignment submission and online .
+No, but we encourage all students to have internet access to ensure they can submit assignments and participate in online activities.

 Yes, you can register at the beginning of the academic year.